Satellite images show Iran oil tanker sought by US off Syria

-DUBAI, United Arab Emirates — Satellite images appear to show the once-detained Iranian oil tanker Adrian Darya-1 near the Syrian port of Tartus, despite U.S. efforts to seize the vessel.
+The tanker Adrian Darya-1, formerly known as the Grace-1, turned off its Automatic Identification System late Monday, leading to speculation it would be heading to Syria.
+Other Iranian oil tankers have similarly turned off their tracking beacons in the area, with analysts saying they believe crude oil ends up in Syria in support of embattled President Bashar Assad’s government.

-Images obtained by The Associated Press early Saturday from Maxar Technologies showed the vessel there.
+Images obtained by The Associated Press early Saturday from Maxar Technologies appeared to show the vessel off Syria’s coast, some 2 nautical miles (3.7 kilometers) off shore under intermittent cloud cover.

-Iranian officials haven’t acknowledged the ship went to Syria.
-The ship turned off its Automatic Identification System late Monday.
+Iranian and Syrian officials have not acknowledged the vessel’s presence there.
+There was no immediate report in Iranian state media about the ship, though authorities earlier said the 2.1 million barrels of crude oil onboard had been sold to an unnamed buyer.

+The oil on board would be worth about $130 million on the global market, but it remains unclear who would buy the oil as they’d face the threat of U.S. sanctions.

 The new images matched a black-and-white image earlier tweeted by John Bolton, the U.S. national security adviser.

-Bolton had tweeted: “Anyone who said the Adrian Darya-1 wasn’t headed to #Syria is in denial.”
+“Anyone who said the Adrian Darya-1 wasn’t headed to #Syria is in denial,” Bolton tweeted.
+“We can talk, but #Iran’s not getting any sanctions relief until it stops lying and spreading terror!”

-Authorities in Gibraltar had seized the ship in July over concerns it would break European Union sanctions on Syria.
-They later released it after they say they received a promise from Iran that the vessel wouldn’t go there.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.